1895 Notre Dame football team

 The 1895 Notre Dame football team was an American football team that represented the University of Notre Dame in the 1895 college football season.
 In its first and only season under head coach H. G. Hadden, the team compiled a 3–1 record and outscored its opponents by a combined total of 70 to 20.
+Alvin H. Culver also coached the team.